 Then build the code.
 If there are errors then correct them.
 If everything is all right you should get the message:

 Now it’s time to run simulator.
 Open control panel

 There you see the main peripherals.
 Diodes D1..8, three sliders (potentiometers), keypad, and microcontroller settings: speed (you may slow down your code), temperature, and clock speed.
 And also, there is a simulated current source requirement of MCU.

 In our project we need only diodes D1 and D2.

 Also open a scope window from View-Scope menu.

 Simulation can be controlled using toolbar:

-You may run your code continuously, step over, step in and out and animate (slow performance).
+You may run your code continuously, step over, step in and out, and animate (slow performance).
 Press GO/Continue button.
-In scope window you can see how signals are changing in microcontroller pins:
+In the scope window you can see how signals are changing in microcontroller pins:

 And in control panel you can see how Diodes D1 and D2 blink:

-If you are satisfied with simulation results you may burn the code in to real chip.
+If you are satisfied with the simulation results, you may burn the code into a real chip.